Is blood type related to the risk of breast cancer?

 - A large 2013 meta-analysis of previous studies concerning blood type and breast cancer incidence reported that Caucasians with blood type A might have a higher risk of breast cancer than other white women

-- A large 2011 U.S. study found no associations between breast cancer risk or breast cancer mortality and blood type.
-This is the most comprehensive study to date
+- A large 2011 U.S. study found no associations between breast cancer risk or breast cancer mortality and blood type

 - A Greek study reported that among women with Rh positive blood, those with a family history of breast cancer were more often found to have type A blood than AB or B. Ductal breast cancer was found to be rare among women with AB+ blood type.
 In addition, the risk of distant metastasis was higher for those with type A blood than other blood groups and was especially high among those with A- blood